es204375/MART341-WebDesign/assignment-9/ReadMe.md

 - CSS

 ## What I Learned
-I learned about utilizing multiple pages within one website.
+I learned about utilizing multiple pages within one website, using input/label to make forms, and how to align images.